The Price of Agency

 The Price

-This volume opened by tearing down a comfort: value without a valuer is a category error, and objective morality died with objective value.
+This volume opened by tearing down a comfort: value without a valuer is a category error, and unconditional morality died with it.
 What that death purchased was not license but load — the birth of moral agency, responsibility landing on us because there was never anywhere else for it to be.
-Everything since has been the work of carrying that weight: binding every moral claim to the agent whose values give it content, measuring value by sacrifice, defining coercion, consent, and harm precisely enough to argue with, refusing the moral arithmetic that would spend one agent’s agency for another’s aggregate, and finding at last the one invariant a plurality of sovereign valuers can share.
-And the price of all of it — of a morality that is chosen, of agents who are real, of a world with authors in it — is that some of those authors will choose harm.
+Everything since has been the work of carrying that weight: exposing the standards and models inside moral claims, treating sacrifice as defeasible evidence of value, defining coercion, consent, and harm precisely enough to argue with, refusing the moral arithmetic that would spend one agent’s agency for another’s aggregate, and choosing reciprocal protection of authorship as this framework’s governing premise.
+The premise can classify acts beyond the circle of those who endorse it; it does not become agent-independent by doing so.
+And the price of the chosen framework — of agents who retain robust authorship — is that some of those authors will choose harm.
 Evil is not the refutation of this ethics; it is the receipt.
-A world in which evil is impossible is a world in which nothing is chosen, nothing is valued, and no one is home.
-Every world worth living in keeps the possibility of evil as the cost of keeping its agents alive — and we pay that price with open eyes, because from the first page of this volume there has been no one to pay it but us.
+A world in which evil is impossible is a world in which relevant choices have been eliminated or exhaustively controlled.
+Every world this framework regards as worth living in keeps some possibility of evil as the cost of keeping its agents authors — and we accept that price with open eyes because the value judgment is ours.